laminas/laminas-validator/docs/book/v3/validators/credit-card.md

 number, logo, expiration date, security code, and the card holder name.
 The algorithms for verifying the combination of metadata are only known to the issuing company, and should be verified with them for purposes of payment.
-However, it's often useful to know whether or not a given number actually falls within the ranges of possible numbers **prior** to performing such verification, and, as such, `Laminas\Validator\CreditCard` verifies that the credit card number provided is well-formed.
+However, it's often useful to know whether a given number actually falls within the ranges of possible numbers **prior** to performing such verification, and, as such, `Laminas\Validator\CreditCard` verifies that the credit card number provided is well-formed.